1

 A rare piece, ideal for collectors of antique weapons and enthusiasts of the Napoleonic era.

-Compatible with our 69 cal. lead bullets, available for sale in the 'Militaria' "Lead Bullets" section.
+Compatible with our .69 caliber lead bullets, available for sale in the 'Militaria' section under "Lead Bullet".

 Weapon classified in category D2 § e.
-Free purchase and possession by adults.
-Proof of majority required: copy of the front and back of your national identity card or passport.
+Purchase and possession unrestricted by adults.
+Proof of age required: copy of front and back of your national identity card or passport.